agargaro/instanced-mesh/docs/src/content/docs/api/classes/InstancedEntity.md

 title: "InstancedEntity"
 ---

+Represents an instance in an `InstancedMesh2`.
+This class stores transformation data (position, rotation, scale) and provides methods to manipulate them.

 ## Constructors

 ### new InstancedEntity()

 > **new InstancedEntity**(`owner`, `id`, `useEuler`): [`InstancedEntity`](/api/classes/instancedentity/)

+This object is instantiated automatically by setting `createInstances` to `true` in the `InstancedMesh2` constructor parameters.
+Dont instantiate this manually.

 #### Parameters

 • **owner**: [`InstancedMesh2`](/api/classes/instancedmesh2/)\<`object`, `BufferGeometry`\<`NormalBufferAttributes`\>, `Material` \| `Material`[], `Object3DEventMap`\>

+The `InstancedMesh2` that owns this instance.

 • **id**: `number`

+The unique identifier for this instance within the `InstancedMesh2`.

 • **useEuler**: `boolean`

+Whether to use Euler rotations in addition to quaternion rotations.

 #### Returns